 Many conditions can affect potassium levels.
+Blood potassium levels also vary with age.
 Your doctor will talk with you about any abnormal results that may be related to your symptoms and past health.

 - High blood potassium levels may be caused by damage or injury to the kidneys.
 This prevents the kidneys from removing potassium from the blood normally.

 - High blood potassium levels can also be caused by conditions that move potassium from the body's cells into the blood.
 These conditions include severe burns, crushing injuries, heart attack, and diabetic ketoacidosis.

 - Taking too many potassium supplements can also cause high levels of potassium in the blood.

 - Too much acid (pH) in the blood makes potassium levels higher by causing the potassium in the body's cells to "leak" out of cells and into the blood.

 - Some medicines, such as aldosterone antagonists and ACE inhibitors, can cause high potassium levels.

 - Low blood potassium levels can be caused by high levels of aldosterone (hyperaldosteronism) made by the adrenal glands.